Avaiga/taipy-getting-started-core/step_02/ReadMe.md

 ## Other useful functions

-- How to access all the scenarios.
-It returns the list of scenarios.
+- `tp.get_scenarios` access all the scenarios by returning a list.

 ```python
 print([s.name for s in tp.get_scenarios()])